 Comments on the proposed rules and rule amendments contained in the Exemptions Release may be submitted to the SEC using this online form.
-For additional information about the implications of the Exemptions Release, please contact us as 619-278-0020.
+For additional information about the implications of the Exemptions Release, contact us at 619-278-0020 to schedule your consultation.